Question 142·Hard·Rhetorical Synthesis

 Focus on the task in the question

-Underline the phrases “introduce Rahman’s research” and “readers might be unfamiliar with the concept of blue carbon.”
-What must the sentence include because of these phrases?
+Underline “introduce Rahman’s research” and “readers might be unfamiliar with the concept of blue carbon.”
+What two pieces must the sentence include?

 Match notes to the goal

-Which note explains what blue carbon is, and which note(s) describe Dr. Rahman’s study and its findings?
-The best answer should draw from both types of information.
+Which bullet defines blue carbon, and which bullets give Rahman’s study and key result?
+The best answer should pull from both.

 Step-by-step Explanation

-- The third bullet defines blue carbon: “‘Blue carbon’ refers to carbon captured and stored by coastal ecosystems such as mangroves, salt marshes, and seagrass meadows.”
-This helps explain the concept to unfamiliar readers.
+- Definition: “Blue carbon” refers to carbon captured and stored by coastal ecosystems such as mangroves, salt marshes, and seagrass meadows.